Configuration

 Any conversation can have configuration options attached to it, which will be used to override any file- or environment-level configuration.

-options.
-Others are not, but can be added manually by editing the conversation metadata file in <workspace path>/.jp/conversations/<conversation id>/metadata.json
+Some configuration options are automatically added to the conversation metadata by the application, such as the model and provider options.
+Others are not, but can be added manually by editing the conversation metadata file in <workspace path>/.jp/conversations/<conversation id>/metadata.json.

-This means the following command will re-use the same model for every turn in the conversation: jp query --new --model <provider>/<model>
+This means the following command will re-use the same model for every turn in the conversation: jp query --new --model <provider>/<model>, unless a new model is specified using CLI arguments, or when the conversation metadata is manually edited.

 Configuration Options Or Files Loaded Via --cfg

-flags to load configuration options.
+The jp command can take one or more --cfg flags to load configuration options.
 These options can be specified in one of three ways.

 Dot-Delimited Configuration Option

-flag can be used to set specific configuration options.
-If the value contains a =
+Similar to [environment variables], the --cfg flag can be used to set specific configuration options.
+If the value contains a = character, it is considered to be a dot-delimited configuration option.

 Path To An Existing Configuration File